-Ham Radio Contests and Contesting with Contest Calendar
+Ham Radio Contests and Contest Calendar

 Amateur radio contests and contesting are an important feature in the activities of many radio hams.
 Contests and contesting add a further dimension to amateur radio operating, proving new challenges and interest to the hobby.
 Some radio hams even run their calendar by when the contests occur.